Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Statistics Canada's Report on energy supply-demand in Canada (RESD) provides the control totals for the consumption of the fuel types.
 It also provides the basic data for producer consumption and non-energy use of fuels.
 Statistics Canada's Industrial Consumption of Energy Survey provides detailed fuel consumption data for the manufacturing industries.
 This is combined with the RESD data to yield the estimates for manufacturing industries.

 Data for mining, oil and gas extraction are benchmarked to the RESD totals with additional data added for energy transformation and producer consumption.
-Detailed fuel consumption data for the mining industries are taken from the Census of Mines produced by Natural Resources Canada.
+Detailed fuel consumption data for the mining industries are taken from the Annual Mineral Production Survey produced by Statistics Canada.

 Data for agriculture and construction are taken directly from the RESD and distributed across the various sub-industries according to the fuel expenditure data contained in the supply and use tables.